hairpinfiles/hairpinfiles/obsidian.md

 ### 1. Stay in Reading Mode as much as possible

 Assuming you read at least the basics of the [[#Help Vault]], you should be able to switch between the Reading, Editing, and Live Preview modes.
 While Live Preview is convenient to edit with at times, I would not suggest using it as your default mode.
 Try to make a _deliberate_ choice to edit something, preferably after letting us know you were gonna do it.
-It's too easy to accidentally change something with Live Preview, and though you can [[./git#Discard changes|discard those changes]] later, it's still annoying and can easily slip through if you're not careful.
+It's too easy to accidentally change something with Live Preview, and though you can [[git#Discard changes|discard those changes]] later, it's still annoying and can easily slip through if you're not careful.
 If they do, it's not the end of the world - just means a bit of extra work later.

 > [!tip]
 > If you often forget that you're in Live Preview like I do, turning on line numbers can help.
 Go to settings > Editor > Display > Show line number.